 A silver lining to the crisis has been the accelerated adoption of technology.
 With everyone working remotely, their reliance on technology has been fairly evident.
 And the argument for bigger budgets has been given more weight.
 The In-House Hangout audience certainly reflected this, with 43 percent of those polled saying that the original 2020 budgets for legal tech procurement are still in place.
 A further 9 percent actually revealed increased spending.

 Without a doubt, this particular crisis has made legal professionals evaluate their current situation and the shape of things to come.
 It is essential, then, to not only consider your company’s current work but what that work will look like six months down the road.
 This will go a long way in assessing your technological needs and preparing your legal team for future crises.

-Also consider how people can be productive team members when WFH.
+Automating processes is vital for the productivity and smooth running of the legal team.
+Also, consider how people can be productive team members when WFH.
 The work that they are performing should be completely measurable and deliver results based on strategic company objectives.

-When it comes to legal work, it has never been more essential for legal teams to look at what is still relevant - and what will meet clients' expectations of the legal function.
-And going forward, they will need to focus on other operational strategies - not to mention the technology that can be utilized to support those objectives.
+When it comes to legal team efficiency, it has never been more essential for legal teams to look at what is still relevant – and what will meet clients’ expectations of the legal function.
+And going forward, they will need to focus on other operational strategies – not to mention the technology that can be utilized to support those objectives.

 Contact us today for your personalised demo.